 Nowadays, National Trust and English Heritage properties are host to all sorts of exciting events including concerts and theatre.
 If music is your thing, check out Camp Bestival, V Festival, Glastonbury and Boardmasters where usually carers go free.
 For fans of the silver screen, getting a CEA card means you can take a carer for free, too.

-Found this article useful?
-Read our Toll road and congestion scheme charges across the UK article.?/em>
+- Toll road and congestion scheme charges across the UK article.

 We would like to thank the following individuals, companies and picture libraries for their kind permission to reproduce their photographs: